-An external sinking fund must be in an amount that, in total, is at least equal to the licensee's certification amount or estimated cost of decommissioning.
+An external sinking fund must be in an amount that, in total, is at least equal to the licensee's prescribed amount or estimated cost of decommissioning.
 The prepayment mechanism may be funded initially in any amount.
-The surety method or insurance must then assure the difference between the prepaid amount and the certification amount or estimated cost of decommissioning.
-Subsequently, the licensee must make contributions at least annually to the prepayment mechanism, which increases in value.
-As the value of the prepayment mechanism increases over time, the amount of coverage provided by the surety method or insurance can be reduced.
-The total coverage provided by both mechanisms, however, must at all times be at least equal to the licensee's certification amount or estimated cost of decommissioning.
-If the licensee's certification amount or estimated decommissioning cost increases to a level above the amount assured by the external sinking fund, the licensee must revise either the prepayment mechanism or the surety method/insurance so that the combination of the two mechanisms assures the higher amount.
+The surety method or insurance must then assure the difference between the prepaid amount and the prescribed amount or estimated cost of decommissioning.
+Subsequently, the licensee must make contributions at least annually to the prepayment mechanism increases over time, the amount of coverage provided by the surety method or insurance can be reduced.
+The total coverage provided by both mechanisms, however, must at all times be at least equal to the licensee's prescribed amount or estimated cost of decommissioning.
+If the licensee's prescribed amount or estimated decommissioning cost increases to a level above the amount assured by the external sinking fund, the licensee must revise either the prepayment mechanism or the surety method/insurance so that the combination of the two mechanisms assures the higher amount.